 Great Camp Sagamore offers 1/2 price guided tour on Sunday morning of Durant Days

-You will see the Main Lodge where guests still stay, the Dining Hall, the Bowling Alley, the Blacksmith’s Shop, the Barn and Carriage House.
+You will see the Main Lodge where guests still stay at Great Camp Sagamore, the Dining Hall, the Bowling Alley, the Blacksmith’s Shop, the Barn and Carriage House.
 You’ll marvel at the rustic luxury enjoyed by the Vanderbilt family.

 Do you know where the word “vacation” comes from?

 The Vanderbilts, Morgans, and other Captains of Industry “vacated” the stifling heat, dirt and disease of New York City to “vacation” in their sumptuous Adirondack Camps.